 You've turned to Quick Base to help you track a process or to store important information.
-Whether you're creating an application from scratch or plan to expand upon an app from Quick Base Exchange, you'll need to examine your process and the information involved so you can structure your application in the most efficient way.
-The structure of your application affects not only how data is stored, but also the forms through which users enter data and the data available in reports.
+Whether you're creating an app from scratch or plan to expand upon an app from Quick Base Exchange, you'll need to examine your process and the information involved so you can structure your app in the most efficient way.
+The structure of your app affects not only how data is stored, but also the forms through which users enter data and the data available in reports.

-Follow these steps to design a Quick Base application.
+Follow these steps to design a Quick Base app.

 Identify general categories of information you need to track.
 These categories might be things like customer names, companies they belong to, and products you sell.
-Think big!
 What are the largest chunks of information you need to store and follow?
-Is it Projects and related Tasks?
-Or Salespeople and their Activities?
+Is it projects and related tasks?
+Or sales people and their activities?
 Usually these general categories of information will have additional data that comprise or describe them.
-For example, a Product may have a name and a price.
-You'll get to these details in a minute.
+For example, a product may have a name and a price.
+You'll get to these details later.
 For now, decide what the largest categories of things are.

-These general categories will become the tables that make up your Quick Base application.
-(What's a table?)
+These general categories will become the tables that make up your Quick Base app.
+Learn more about tables.

-Note: You should give your table a pluralized name, such as Projects, Tasks, and Products, because the table will contain multiple individual records.
-For instance, the Tasks table contains many Task records.
+Note: You should give your table a pluralized name, such as projects, tasks, and products, because the table will contain multiple individual records.
+For example, the Tasks table contains many task records.

 How do you know what information belongs in its own table?
 Some guidelines:

-Will you be typing certain values again and again?
+Will you be entering certain values again and again?
 If so, those values belong in their own table.

 Values that change frequently don't belong in the same table as values that never change.
 For instance, you may place a new order of books every day, but the information on the vendors (name, location, telephone) from whom you purchase these books rarely, if ever, changes.

 Tip: Think in the most general terms about what tables you need.
 For example, say your goal is to track invoices by month.
-Should you create a table for each month?
-NO!
-May, June, July should not be tables.
-In fact, you should NEVER use a table to represent time periods.
+So, specific months should not be tables, in fact, you should never use a table to represent time periods.
 Date information is always tracked within a date field.
-(You'll read more about fields in a minute.)
-Instead you'd create one table called invoices.
+Instead, you'd create one table called invoices.
 Then you could generate reports organized by month or create one large report grouped by month or by quarter based on invoice date.

-Next, identify the components, the individual chunks of information you want to track for each category.
-In other words, what boxes do you want to appear on each data-entry form that your users fill out, and what data do you want to appear on your reports?
+Next, identify the components, the individual pieces of information you want to track for each category.
+In other words, what fields do you want to appear on each data-entry form that your users fill out, and what data do you want to appear on your reports?

-Tip: As you contemplate what chunks of information you need, keep in mind all the ways you'll want to use this information.
-For example, say you want to track Customer Name.
+Tip: As you contemplate what pieces of information you need, keep in mind all the ways you'll want to use this information.
+For example, say you want to track customer name.
 Will this be one field?
-In other words, should users enter the first and last name together in one box?
-Or should they be separated out in case you want to sort records by last name or extract first names to generate personalized letter salutations?
-Usually, it's best to create two fields: First Name and Last Name.
+Should users enter the first and last name together?
+Or should they be separated in case you want to sort records by last name or extract first names to generate personalized letter salutations?
+Usually, it's best to create two fields: first name and last name.

-For instance, if you were to create an Invoice, you'd need to record a date and an invoice number.
+For example, if you were to create an invoice, you'd need to record a date and an invoice number.
 It's your job to create a place for these individual pieces of information to live.
-In Quick Base, that place is called a field (Read more about fields.)
+In Quick Base, that place is called a field.
+A field is like a column on a spreadsheet.
+Learn more about fields.
 So, to store this information, you'd create two fields within the Invoices table: Invoice Data and Invoice Number.

-Great, but you also need to track Customer name and address.
-After all, somebody needs to pay this invoice and understand what item they're purchasing.
-This information definitely belongs on the invoice too.
-However, these additional details probably exist in one or more of the other "general information categories" (tables) that you defined in Step One.
-So, "customer" info belongs in its own table, but it also belongs on an invoice!
-What this conflict tells you is that information in different tables is related.
-Customers buy Products which are billed via Invoices.
+You also need to track customer name and address, because someone needs to pay this invoice and understand what item they're purchasing.
+This information definitely belongs on the invoice too, however, these additional details probably exist in one or more of the other "general information categories" (tables) that you defined in step one.
+So, customer info belongs in its own table, but it also belongs on an invoice.
+What this tells you is that information in different tables is related.
+Customers buy products that are billed via invoices.

 To illustrate the process outlined in Steps 1-3, imagine that you run an art gallery.

-Say you examine your art gallery business and determine that your Quick Base application needs to track the following general items: Works, Artists, Customers and Invoices.
+Say you examine your art gallery business and determine that your Quick Base app needs to track the following general items: works, artists, customers and invoices.

-Note: Wait!
-Invoices require much more information, like customer name and purchased art work(s).
-Yes, but all those values already exist in other tables.
-The beauty of Quick Base is that these details live in only one place, but can be displayed across tables.
-In other words, you'll make Customer and Work values appear on an invoice as a result of the relationships you're about to define.
+Note: Invoices require much more information, like customer name and purchased art.
+All those values already exist in other tables.
+The power of Quick Base is that these details live in only one place, but can be displayed across tables.
+In other words, you'll make customer and art values appear on an invoice as a result of the relationships you're about to define.